semanticarts/gist/docs/MajorVersionMigration.md

 ```
 where _INPUT-DIR_ is the directory in which your RDF data is located, _OUTPUT-DIR_ is the directory where
 updated RDF should be written, and REPORT-DIR is a directory where reports regarding any issues found
 during migration are stored.
 The tool will also list the issues during execution.
+Output and report
+directories will be created as needed, but any existing files in them will be overwritten.

 Note that only `.ttl` (Turtle) and `.owl` (RDF/XML) files in the _INPUT-DIR_ are transformed - no
 subdirectories are traversed, and those would require additional tool invocations.